dev7a/otlp-stdout-language-layers/README.md

 In modern serverless architectures, sending observability data via traditional network exporters (like OTLP over HTTP or gRPC) can introduce unnecessary overhead.
 Every millisecond counts, and network operations are a common source of latency and configuration complexity.

 The `otlp-stdout` approach simplifies this by treating telemetry as a logging concern.
 Instead of pushing data from the function, it writes compressed OTLP spans to `stdout`.
 This stream is automatically captured by the Lambda runtime and sent to CloudWatch Logs.
 From there, a log-forwarding pipeline can parse the OTLP data and send it to any observability backend, turning your logging pipeline into a robust and efficient telemetry pipeline.

+> [!NOTE]
+> Currently we are supporting only the traces signal, other signals (logs and metrics) will still be using the standard OTLP over http or gRPC methods.
+If you are using these signals, you should use the standard OTEL layers.

 ## Key Benefits